-Corporal Crestani joined the unit in May 2015.
-She completed her Basic and Proficiency years and both years was awarded the top attendance award for her flight.
-She was attended the Junior Non-Commissioned Officers Course in April 2017 and the Senior Non-Commissioned Officers Course in April 2018 and was promoted to Corporal in early May 2017.
-She is now Delta Section commander.
+Flight Sergeant Crestani joined the unit in May 2015.
+She completed her Basic and Proficiency years and both years was awarded the top dedication award for her flight.
+She has attended the Junior Non-Commissioned Officers Course in April 2017 and the Senior Non-Commissioned Officers Course in April 2018 and was promoted to Sergeant in May 2018.

-She has attended many activities during her time as a cadet, such as unit shoots, Ex.
-Silver Sparrowhawk, and the RNZAF Air Tattoo at Base Ohakea, National Aviation Course Power Flying, and Ex.
+She has attended many activities and courses during her time as a cadet, such as unit shoots, the 2017 RNZAF Air Tattoo at Base Ohakea, National Aviation Course Power Flying, and Ex.
 Skyhawk with the No.1 Squadron Skills team which they ended up winning.

-By the end of 2017 CPL Crestani hopes to have gained her Marksmanship badge and hopes to have been selected to attend for the National Aviation Course at RNZAF Base Woodbourne where she hopes she can extend her knowledge of aviation and fly solo.
-She also would like to attend the 2017 Aviation Skills Competition as a part of the unit team.
+By the end of 2018, F/S Crestani hopes to have gained her Marksmanship badge and hopes to have been selected to attend for the National Aviation Course at RNZAF Base Woodbourne where she hopes she can extend her knowledge of aviation and fly solo.

 SGT Shaw has attended many unit camps and activities throughout his time with 1 Squadron, including Bushcraft, Shoots, Flying Weekends, Davy Drill, and Exercise Silver Sparrowhawk.
 He was a member of the 2018 1 Squadron Skills Team but was forced to withdraw prior to the competition due to requiring major surgery.
 SGT Shaw enjoys the challenges provided by being in the New Zealand Cadet Forces, and the teamwork and comradery that comes as a result of these challenges.